marcusoftnet/marcusoftnet.github.io/_posts/2023-07-04-using-google-drive-and-slides-as-report-generator.md

 We recognize much of this, thank God:

 - We are creating a class that uses a Google Secret stored JSON token to create credentials.
 - We then call the `self.auth_slides().presentations().batchUpdate()` to make many updates at once.
-This is much more performant and effective than doing one change at the time.
+This is much more performant and effective than doing one change at a time.

 That leaves one missing piece - what are those: `requests: List[dict]`

 ## Creating requests for textual replacements

-The replacements is basically us doing a `Search and Replace all` through all slides.
+The replacement is doing a `Search and Replace all` through all slides.
 But using the Google Slides API.
 And for images too.

 Let's make a method for the textual search-and-replace and put it in the `GoogleSlidesService` class: